SNodeC/snode.c/README.md

 Currently only connection-oriented protocols (SOCK_STREAM) for all supported network layer protocols are implemented (for IPv4 and IPv6 this means TCP).

 -   Every transport layer protocol provides a common base API which makes it very easy to create servers and clients for all different network layers supported.
--   New application protocols can be connected to the transport layer very easily by just implementing a SocketFactory and a SocketContext class.
+-   New application protocols can be connected to the transport layer very easily by just implementing a `SocketContextFactory` and a `SocketContext` class.
--   Transparently offers SSL/TLS encryption provided by OpenSSL for each supportet transport layer protocol and thus, also for all application level protocols.
+-   Transparently offers SSL/TLS encryption provided by OpenSSL for each supported transport layer protocol and thus, also for all application level protocols.
     -   Support of X.509 certificates.
     -   Server Name Indication (SNI) is supported (useful for e.g. virtual (web) servers).